Motorists are more likely to crash into a deer in the Dakotas than in most other states.

 State Farm has released its annual ranking of states in terms of the likelihood of deer-vehicle collisions.
 The insurer uses claims data and state licensed driver counts from the Federal Highway Administration.

-South Dakota has moved from third to second on the list, with the chance of a driver hitting a deer estimated at one in 68.
-North Dakota remains at eleventh, with the chance one in about 105.
+South Dakota ranks fifth in the nation, with the chance of a driver hitting a deer estimated at 1 in 82.
+North Dakota is 16th, with the chance 1 in 120.

 The national odds are 1 in 169.

 West Virginia tops the list for the eighth year in a row, with a 1-in-39 chance of a motorist hitting a deer.